moosetechnology/moose-wiki/Developers/predefinedEntities.md

 ## Terminal Traits

- They model entities that can be found in the source code such as `Functions`, `Classes`, `Exceptions`, ...
+ Terminal traits model entities that can be found in the source code such as `Functions`, `Classes`, `Exceptions`, ...
 These entities are often defined as a composition of some of the *property traits*.
 For example, `FamixTClass` is composed of: `FamixTInvocationsReceiver` (class can be receiver of static messages), `FamixTPackageable`, `FamixTType` (classes can be used to type other entities), `FamixTWithAttributes`, `FamixTWithComments`, `FamixTWithInheritances`, `FamixTWithMethods`.